 Oracle is committed to a work environment that is free from human trafficking, forced labor and unlawful child labor.
 We respect and support international principles aimed at protecting and promoting human rights.
 These issues will not disappear in the short term and will require long term systemic changes in the laws, policies and practices of impacted countries and industries.
 Through our partnerships and industry collaborations, we will strive to make effective changes in labor practices.

-As a member of the Electronics Industry Citizenship Coalition (EICC), Oracle requires its hardware supply chain suppliers to comply with the EICC code of conduct, which prohibits the use of forced, bonded, indentured or involuntary prison labor.
+Oracle requires its hardware supply chain suppliers to observe the law and conduct business in an ethical and responsible manner.
+Oracle has adopted the Electronic Industry Citizenship Coalition (EICC) Code of Conduct, which prohibits the use of forced, bonded, indentured or involuntary prison labor.
 In addition, Oracle is also participating in an EICC Freely Chosen Employment task force to share best practices among members and make recommendations on industry wide tools and training.

 Oracle verifies, evaluates, promotes awareness about, and addresses risks associated with forced labor and human trafficking.
 Examples of our efforts include the following: